google/belief-localization/README.md

-# What are you really editing?
+# Does Localization Inform Editing?

 This repository includes code for the paper [Does Localization Inform Editing?
 Surprising Differences in Causality-Based Localization vs. Knowledge Editing in Language Models](https://arxiv.org/pdf/2301.04213.pdf).
 It is built on top of code from the MEMIT repository [here](https://github.com/kmeng01/memit).